What is mittelschmerz?

 How is mittelschmerz treated?

-The pain usually goes away within about 24 hours, so specific treatment is not required.
-Over-the-counter pain medicines—such as ibuprofen—generally are effective in relieving mittelschmerz.
-Women with particularly painful ovulation might find relief by taking birth control pills, which prevent ovulation.
+The pain usually goes away within 24 hours, so treatment is usually not needed.
+Over-the-counter pain medicines—such as ibuprofen—are usually effective in relieving mittelschmerz.
+Women with very painful ovulation might find relief by taking birth control pills, which prevent ovulation.

 Can mittelschmerz be prevented?

-Preventing ovulation, which can be done with birth control pills, is the only way to effectively prevent mittelschmerz.
+Preventing ovulation, which can be done with a variety of hormonal contraceptives (including birth control pills), is the only way to effectively prevent mittelschmerz.

 When to call your health care professional

-Call your health care provider if you experience any of the following symptoms during ovulation:
+Call your health care provider if you have any of the following symptoms during ovulation: